Climate Changes Extend Ragweed Allergy Season

 Feel like there’s no end in sight when it comes to fall allergy misery?
-Blame global warming.
-Research suggests that with global warming, nasal allergy during the ragweed pollen season – also called hay fever or seasonal allergic rhinitis – lasts up to three weeks longer than it used to, and the further north you live, the longer you have to wait for relief.
+Blame climate changes.
+Research suggests that due to climate changes, nasal allergy during the ragweed pollen season – also called hay fever or seasonal allergic rhinitis – lasts up to three weeks longer than it used to, and the further north you live, the longer you have to wait for relief.

 Considered the most allergenic of all pollens, ragweed pops up in the Eastern and Midwest states everywhere starting in mid-August.
 One plant alone can produce up to one billion pollen grains, and each grain can travel more than 100 miles.